MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -PolicyRBACScopes
-Accepts the list of Administrative units to assign to the policy.
-The expected format is comma separated list of GUIDs, where the GUID is the AAD Object ID of an Administrative unit
+The PolicyRBACScopes parameter specifies the administrative units to assign to the policy.
+A valid value is the Azure Active Directory ObjectID (GUID value) of the administrative unit.
+You can specify multiple values separaeted by commas.

+Administrative units are available only in Azure Active Directory Premium.
+You create and manage administrative units in Microsoft Graph PowerShell.

 ```yaml
 Type: MultiValuedProperty